ChiralBehaviors/Chinese-Whispers/README.md

 This project is licensed under the [Apache license, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 This project requires Maven version 3.x to build.
-This project also depends on the [Hellblazer Utils project](https://github.com/Hellblazer/Utils).
-Until that project is posted in a maven repository, you'll have to acquire it and build it before building this project.

 To build this project, cd to the root directory and do: